getbluebird/.github/profile/README.md

 **AI-Powered Solutions | Automation | Web Development | Cloud**

-Welcome to **Bluebird** – where intelligent systems meet smart development.
+Welcome to **BlueBird** – where intelligent systems meet smart development.

 We are a modern technology company focused on building scalable, AI-driven digital products.
 From robust web apps to process automation and intelligent assistants, we combine engineering precision with creative problem-solving.